Happy Birthday to You: "Happy birthday to you"

 The person whose birthday is being celebrated is filled in for "[NAME]".

-Since the syllable lengths and scansion of people's names may vary, the measure that includes the [NAME] invocation is traditionally notated with a fermata to adapt the meter; however, Vi Hart asserts that this should not be interpreted to be timed ad libitum but rather as an additional full beat in that measure.
+Since the syllable lengths and scansion of people's names may vary, the measure that includes the [NAME] invocation is traditionally notated with a fermata to adapt the meter.

 Lyrics with melody

 Traditional variations

-It is traditional, among English-speakers, that at a birthday party, the song "Happy Birthday to You" be sung to the birthday person by the other guests celebrating the birthday, often when presented with a birthday cake.
+Among English-speakers, it is traditional at a birthday party for the guests celebrating the birthday to sing the song "Happy Birthday to You" to the birthday person, often when presenting a birthday cake.
 After the song is sung, party guests sometimes add wishes like "and many more!" expressing the hope that the birthday person will enjoy a long life.
-In the United Kingdom, Ireland, Australia and New Zealand, immediately after "Happy Birthday" has been sung, it is traditional for one of the guests to lead with "Hip hip ..." and then for all of the other guests to join in and say "... hooray!"
-This cheer normally is given three times in a row.
+In the United Kingdom, Ireland, Australia, New Zealand, South Africa, and most of the Commonwealth, immediately after "Happy Birthday" has been sung, it is traditional for one of the guests to lead with "Hip hip ..." and then for all of the other guests to join in and say "... hooray!".
+This cheer is normally given three times.

-In regions of America and Canada, especially at young children's birthdays, immediately after "Happy Birthday" has been sung, it is not uncommon for the singers segue into "How old are you now?
+In regions of America and Canada, especially at young children's birthdays, immediately after "Happy Birthday" has been sung, it is not uncommon for the singers to segue into "How old are you now?
 How old are you now?
-How old are you now-ow, how old are you now?" and then count up: "Are you one?
+How old are you now, how old are you now?" and then count up: "Are you one?
 Are you two?
-Are you ..." until they reach the right age or often, instead of counting, “and many more!” for those who are older.
+Are you ..." until they reach the right age or often, instead of counting, "and many more!" for those who are older.